hecrp/Twitch-Battle-Royale-Bot/README.md

 - Manual activation by the administrator.
 - Allows up to a given maximum number of participants to join.
 - Simulates a battle royale with dice rolls and random weapons.
-- Simulate random events between fights.
+- Simulate random events and quiz challenges between fights.
-- Tracks kills and the highest roll for each participant.
+- Tracks kills and the highest roll for each participant to build the final ranking.

 ## Setup and Installation